ONE ASSOCIATION – THREE EXHIBITIONS

 Martin Luther is one of the towering figures in Germany’s culture of remembrance.
 But who exactly are we remembering?
 Who was Martin Luther?
 Over the past 500 years, countless answers to this only seemingly trivial question have been advanced.
 Even during his life time, Martin Luther became a figure who was not only the object of cult-like reverence and bitter hostility, but who also served as the legitimising instrument and a medium for identity politics in changing social, political and economic contexts.
 A multitude of Luther images emerged, some of which have remained potent to this day: saint, heretic, prophet, Antichrist, father of the church, splitter of the church, enlightener, anti-Semite, genius, charlatan, national hero and prince’s servant.

-The exhibition “Luthermania” presents four major cultural “arenas”, in which iconic images of Luther exerted a strong influence over long periods of time: Luther the Saint – Luther the Devil – Luther the Brand – Luther the German The exhibits do not intend to help visitors understand Luther better, but rather serve as material agents which were supposed to increase Luther’s “visibility” with regard to prevailing prejudices, attributions of virtue, ideals and intentions.
+The exhibition “Luthermania” presented four major cultural “arenas”, in which iconic images of Luther exerted a strong influence over long periods of time: Luther the Saint – Luther the Devil – Luther the Brand – Luther the German.
+The exhibits did not intend to help visitors understand Luther better, but rather serve as material agents which were supposed to increase Luther’s “visibility” with regard to prevailing prejudices, attributions of virtue, ideals and intentions.
 They were all successful to varying degrees in the “making of Luther”.

 Conceptual design of the exhibition: Dr. Hole Rößler